yassine128/quote-web/README.md

-Take this project like you want I don't really care!
+do what you want with this code idc.